Jump to navigation

 The following grants are included in the competitive application process:

-Many of the documents and resources needed to apply for an OVP administered grant can be found on the DCJ Grant Forms page.
+We encourage you to access our Application Helpline via email@example.com to get assistance on how to complete your application from January 16 - March 9, 2018.
+Additional documents and resources can be found on the DCJ Grant Forms page.
 Grantees should also regularly check the DCJ Grants Calendar for upcoming announcements and deadlines.
-To apply for any DCJ grant, visit DCJ Grants.

 In addition to the administration of state and federal dollars to provide support for services to victims of crime, OVP conducts a series of Special Projects to improve the continuum of care crime victims receive.